SummerOfCode2020/week-17-store-manager-api-aws/src/app/README.md

 # IMPORTANT!!!!

 This folder is where the app gets mounted and configured with everything it needs.
-This is not where everything is created.
-That is outsourced to a different folder.
 Remember, keep it simple and organized.

 <hr />